German Legal Research Guide

 Provides free access to English translations of selected German court decisions on constitutional law, administrative law, tort law, contract law, and the law of restitution.
 A limited selection of German statutes in English translation also is provided.

-Practical Guidance & Commentary on German Law in English
+Practical Guidance & Commentary on German Law

-• Getting the Deal Through (GTDT)
+• Lexology Panoramic (formerly Getting the Deal Through (GTDT))

-GDTD offers practitioner-written summaries of German laws governing dozens of practice areas (“work areas”).
+Available to current Georgetown Law students, faculty, and staff.
+Offers practitioner-written summaries of German laws governing dozens of practice areas (“work areas”).
 Each summary follows a question and answer format and includes references or citations to relevant primary laws.
 Begin by selecting Germany as the jurisdiction form the menu in the center of the page and then select the desired work area (practice area).

 • Thomson Reuters Practical Law: Germany

-U.S. academic subscribers to Westlaw may access this online resource, which provides practitioner-oriented guidance on German law for selected practice areas.
+Provides practitioner-oriented guidance on German law for selected practice areas.
 Content includes practice notes and checklists, standardized forms and documents, as well as a guide to Doing Business in Germany.

 This free resource provides analysis and commentary on significant developments in German law, including the enactment of important new legislation and the issuance of landmark judicial decisions.
 Links to primary sources (in German) are almost always provided.
 Use the filters on the left to narrow by date and by topic.